OPERATION - 27 November-04 December 2019

 Legal reference:

-“The Master of a ship at sea which is in a position to be able to provide assistance, on receiving information from any source that persons are in distress at sea, is bound to proceed with all speed to their assistance, if possible informing them or the search and rescue service that the ship is doing so.
-This obligation to provide assistance applies regardless of the nationality or status of such persons or the circumstances in which they are found …” (Source: SOLAS Ch V Reg 33.1)
+“The Master of a ship at sea which is in a position to be able to provide assistance, on receiving information from any source that persons are in at sea, is bound to proceed with all speed to their assistance, if possible informing them or the search and rescue service that the ship is doing so.
+This obligation to provide assistance applies regardless of the nationality or status of such persons or the circumstances in which they are found …” (Source: Ch V Reg 33.1)

 19:33 Ocean Viking calls LYJRCC on four different numbers and receives no response

 “… We have spotted a light source near the reported position.
 We are currently launching our rescue boats to investigate.
-The Target is approx..
+The is approx..
 2,5nm from our position.
 Positon 33-50,2N 013-56,2E

 21:16 Distribution of lifejackets to people in distress is finalised